BlackAgate/DimaYCollector/README.md

 - Only Windows tested
 - There is a known restriction for /out context: the collector will not read the Mantra outputs.
 It partitially supports Redshift_ROP nodes, but with random.
 I don't care about it though, as I never want to copy render files somewhere (and as compositing soft has its own collectors).
 - Sequences parse only within a project playbar frame range, change it accordingly if you need
 - Only references from nodes are supported (from node's parameters).
-If you have a custom geo attribute with a string reference stored inside (e.g. constructed in VEX or python), the collector will not see it.
+If you built a custom string reference and stored it somewhere in geo attributes the collector will not see it.

 How to install:
 1. Download the connents of this repository as ZIO